 During the early 1990s, the suburbs of Atlanta began to grow and shoppers went elsewhere.
 Newer open air strip malls and competing malls became easier to get to.
 The decrease in traffic and advertising severely affected the mall.
 Toys R Us left in 1996 and Mervyn’s closed their doors in 1997.
 JcPenney took over the old Mervyn’s wing a year later.

-Shannon Southpark Mall was hit with another setback when Macy’s, located in the old Davison’s store, closed down and moved to a competing mall.
+Shannon Southpark Mall was dealt another setback when Macy’s, located in the old Davison’s store, closed down and moved to a competing mall.
 The space was never occupied again.
 Hoping to revive the mall, the owners invested $10 million in renovations.
 They upgraded the floor tiles, changed out the seating, and revamped the entrances with brighter colors.
 They also changed the name back to the original “Shannon Mall.”

 A fountain located in the middle of the mall was replaced with a smaller version in the 1999 renovation.
 Behind it was the old Sears store.
 You can see where vandals drove a truck through the entrance in 2014 to steal scrap metal.